splunk/observability-workshop/docs/module7/vo_getting_started.md

     * Time Zone set to "*Asia/Tokyo*"
     * Each user is on duty from "*Monday through Friday from 9.00am to 5.00pm*"
     * Handoff happens every "*1 days*"
-    * The next handoff happens &lt;the next Monday will have been automatically selected&gt;
+    * The next handoff happens [the next Monday will have been automatically selected]
     * Click `Save Rotation`
 * Now add an 2nd shift for Europe by clicking `+Add a shift` - `Partial Day`
   * Enter a Shift name of "*Europe*"